pta200/AsteriskProvisioning/README.md

 # AsteriskProvisioning
 Python script to generate Asterisk 1.8 configuration files for Tauk phone system using config file templates in templates directory and build properties configuration file.
-Goal was to use only Python only libraries to avoid installing an external dependencies.
+Goal was to use only Python native libraries to avoid installing an external dependencies.

 - sip.conf
 - extensions.conf